WeirdRubberDuck/TSBK03-Shadow-volumes/README.md

 <br/>

 Notice how the occluders cast shadows on other objects in the scene, but also on themselves (second image, with torus-like object).
-This is one of the strengths of this method, compared to shadow mapping (which is more commonly used).

 <br/>